datanav/docs/best-practice.rst

 Namespaced identifiers
 ======================

 Namespaces are used to create namespaced identifiers, which makes it possible to merge data without losing track of the source.
 In addition, namespaced identifiers can be mapped to complete URLs as we have unique identifiers for each object.
-Namespace identifiers provide the same functionality as foreign keys in databases.
+Namespaced identifiers provide the same functionality as foreign keys in databases.
 These references are usually added in the input pipe.

-A namespace identifier may take the following form:
+A namespaced identifier may take the following form:

 ::